St Stephen's Chapel (Anglican) and Churchyard

 Extent of List Entry

-Pt Allot 3 Sec 2 Suburbs of Auckland (CT NA554/227), North Auckland Land District
+Pt Allot 3 Sec 2 Suburbs of Auckland (RT NA554/227), North Auckland Land District

 This historic place was registered under the Historic Places Act 1980.
 The following text is the original citation considered by the NZHPT Board at the time of registration.